 OWI/DWI/DUI Laws in Louisiana

 Operating a Motor Vehicle under the Influence (OWI) of alcohol or drugs is a serious offense in Louisiana.
-Also known as driving while intoxicated (DWI) or driving under the influence (DUI), a conviction may result in a jail or prison sentence, fines, and loss of your driver’s license.
+You might be asking yourself, what is an OWI?
+An OWI is also known as driving while intoxicated (DWI) or driving under the influence (DUI), a conviction may result in a jail or prison sentence, fines, and loss of your driver’s license.
 Whether it is your first, second, or third or more DUI offense, the penalties are severe.

 If you or someone you care for has been arrested for OWI/DUI/DWI in the state of Louisiana, you need an experienced OWI defense attorney to defend your case and protect your rights.
 Remember, just because you are charged with a crime, does not mean that you are guilty.